 The most important of Greece’s industries are tourism and shipping.
 This is apparent as, by 2013, Greece had recorded about 18 million international tourists.

-According to UNWTO (2013) Greece was the 7th most visited country in the European Union and the world's 16th most visited country.
-Greece’s economy has seen many ups and downs, beginning with World War II, which devastated it however, it recovered in the 1950-1980 Greek economic miracle (Allison and Nicolaidis, 2012).
+According to UNWTO (2013), Greece was the 7th most visited country in the European Union and the 16th most visited country.
+Greece’s economy has seen many ups and downs, beginning with World War II, which devastated it; however, it recovered in the 1950-1980 Greek economic miracle (Allison and Nicolaidis, 2012).

 High GDP growth levels followed this in Greece, which was considered above the Eurozone average.
 However, the country made another downward spiral with the Great Recession and subsequent Greek government-debt crisis.

-This research will uncover the various causes that led to Greece's recent debt crisis and its consequent effects on the Greek economy.
+This research will uncover the various causes of Greece’s recent debt crisis and its consequent effects on the Greek economy.